sbt/sbt-boilerplate/README.md

 The templates have to be put into the `src/main/boilerplate` directory and the file name must end with `.template`.
 The generated files will be put into the same hierarchy as they appear in `src/main/boilerplate` with the `.template` extension stripped off.
+If the stripped filename has no extension ".scala" is added automatically.

 ## Known issues